jsantoro10/jsantoro10.github.io/_cases/reciplay.md

       job: Retired
       image: portrait1.png
       description:
-        - Leo is a recently retired hairstylist living in Hoboken with their two cats.
+        - Leo is a recently retired hairstylist living in Hoboken.
 Now that they are retired, they’ve been trying new recipes from a cookbook.
 They usually write a list of the ingredients needed for a few recipes and buy them all in one trip.
         - They’d be open to learning how to use a cookbook app if it did all the tedious work for them, like calculating ingredient amounts and creating grocery lists.
     - title: The App User
       age: 75